 Cinderella Around the World was developed in conjunction with NUTCRACKER!
 Magical Christmas Ballet's full-length production of Cinderella.
 This dance and literacy program combines Cinderella stories from diverse cultures with music and dance instruction to enrich the language arts curriculum for elementary school children.
 Launched at the Conte Community School in Pittsfield, MA, the program ran over a ten weeks and featured Russian, Korean, Chinese, and West African dancers and musicians who were brought in to conduct activities during and after school.

 Intensives and the Swan Lake programs offer a host of technique classes, repertory and performance, and choreography workshops.
 Segments of the full-length ballets are taught.
 If a ballet school has a relationship with a children's museum a combined event can be coordinated.

-In 1986, Moscow Ballet producers toured ABT’s Prima Ballerina Cynthia Gregory in the “Celebration Tour” which championed the “Just Say No” campaign for children, First Lady Nancy Reagan was Honorary Chair.
+In 1986, NUTCRACKER!
+Magical Christmas Ballet, formerly Moscow Ballet, producers toured ABT’s Prima Ballerina Cynthia Gregory in the “Celebration Tour” which championed the “Just Say No” campaign for children, First Lady Nancy Reagan was Honorary Chair.
 Children’s TV programs were produced and aired on PBS stations and GM sponsored the educational program New Horizons which was presented over a semester in 13 public elementary schools in San Antonio.

-On a collegiate level, Moscow Ballet producers Talmi Entertainment presented the “First International Glasnost Festival Tours" 1987-92 which starred artists from the Bolshoi, Kirov and other world class ballet companies.
+On a collegiate level, NUTCRACKER!
+Magical Christmas Ballet, formerly Moscow Ballet, producers Talmi Entertainment presented the “First International Glasnost Festival Tours" 1987-92 which starred artists from the Bolshoi, Kirov and other world class ballet companies.
 The tour included symposiums, film screenings, poetry readings, Master Classes and more for students and the public in universities including Dartmouth, Yale, Middlebury, and Vanderbilt.